Witherspoon Lodge of Free and Accepted Masons, No. 111

-Witherspoon Lodge No. 111 Free and Accepted Masons (F&AM) is a historic building located is at 1410 North Clayton Street in Mount Dora, Florida.
+Witherspoon Lodge No. 111 Free and Accepted Masons (F&AM) is a historic building located is at 1410 North Clayton Street in Mount Dora, Florida, United States.
 The building was added to the U.S. National Register of Historic Places in 2009.

-The building is named for Witherspoon Lodge, a Prince Hall tradition Masonic lodge chartered by the Union Grand Lodge of Florida, who purchased the building in 1903.
+The building is named for Witherspoon Lodge, a Prince Hall tradition Masonic lodge chartered by the Union Grand Lodge of Florida, which purchased the building in 1903.
 The building served as a meeting place for the lodge for many years, but as of 2013 the lodge is listed as inactive.

 The building also served as a school for African-American children from 1922 to 1925.